For Women Scotland Ltd v The Scottish Ministers: Background

-In 2002, the European Court of Human Rights issued two judgements finding that the UK was breaching human rights by failing to legally recognize the acquired gender of trans people.
-This led to the passage of the Gender Recognition Act 2004, which allowed trans people to legally change their gender through a Gender Recognition Certificate with support of two doctors and evidence of living in their acquired gender for 2 years.
+In 2002, the European Court of Human Rights in Goodwin v United Kingdom found that the UK was breaching the European Convention on Human Rights by failing to legally recognise the acquired gender of trans people.
+This led to the passage of the Gender Recognition Act 2004 (GRA 2004), which allowed trans people to legally change their gender through a Gender Recognition Certificate (GRC) with support of two doctors and evidence of living in their acquired gender for 2 years.
+(Note: At [63].)